Susan Barrantes: Death

 While returning to her country home on 19 September 1998, the Rover 400 she was driving collided head on with a Renault catering truck on a two-lane highway in flat countryside.
-The driver of the truck, Jose Maria Rodriguez, suffered a broken ankle, but Barrantes was not wearing a safety belt and was decapitated and killed, aged 61.
-Barrantes' 25-year-old nephew, Raphael, was in her car and was hospitalized with minor injuries.
+The driver of the truck, Jose Maria Rodriguez, suffered a broken ankle, but Barrantes was not wearing a safety belt and was decapitated, aged 61.
+Barrantes' 25-year-old nephew, Raphael, was in her car and was hospitalised with minor injuries.
 Barrantes had been involved in a road traffic crash the year before when her car flipped an estimated seven times.

-Susan Barrantes is buried beside her second husband in a vault beneath her home, next to a polo field on the "El Pucara" estate in Tres Lomas, Argentina.
-Her death came just one year after that of her daughter's former sister-in-law Diana, Princess of Wales, whose funeral Susan and Sarah had both attended.
+Susan is buried beside her second husband in a vault beneath her home, next to a polo field on the "El Pucara" estate in Tres Lomas, Argentina.
+Her death came just one year after that of her daughter's former sister-in-law Diana, Princess of Wales, whose funeral she and Sarah had both attended.